 Dr. Chris Taylor (Organic Chemistry and Chemical Biology)

-Student projects in Dr. Taylor's research group include developing novel methods to synthesize 'drug like' molecules, synthesizing artificial ligands for mosquito olfactory receptors, and using a mechanistic understanding of cancer biochemistry to find more effective drug combinations for cancer treatment.
+Student projects in Dr. Taylor's research group include developing novel methods to synthesize 'drug like' molecules and using a mechanistic understanding of cancer biochemistry to find more effective drug combinations for cancer treatment.

 Dr. Jack Williams (Organic Chemistry and Natural Products)